-- Record as soon as possible after the conversation and log on CPOMS - Do not destroy the original records in case they are needed by a court.
-Pass original records to the DSP - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the body map on CPOMS to indicate the position of any injuries. - Record statements and observations rather than interpretations or assumptions
+- Record as soon as possible after the conversation.
+Use the school record of concern sheet wherever possible. (pro-forma available on the Hertfordshire Grid for Learning) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Draw a diagram to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original notes in case they are needed by a court